scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 finished off the last bit of my Soylent for dinner and then made a new batch of soylent for tomorrow.

+### Day 19

+Soylent lunch today, but then for Dinner I was out playing puzzled pint so I had some regular food.

 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/
 ["stop eating food"]:http://robrhinehart.com/?p=298